 There are many things that set winners and losers apart in the small business game.
 I’m sure you have heard the old saying… find your passion and the money will come.
 That’s incredibly true and passion is FIRST.
 If you are in business ONLY to make money chances are you will fail miserably.
 You will not be dedicated to the creative end or quality service and it will be garbage in and garbage out.
-For the true entrepreneur who wants to win… here are some tips. (click “NEXT” to see each segment)
+For the true black entrepreneur who wants to win… here are some tips. (click “NEXT” to see each segment)

 1. Create Win/Win Strategies